samiksha003/inspectify/README.md

 ## Criminal-Identification-Using-Face-Recognition

-Problem Description: The security of India is becoming ever more critical in this new world.
-There is an expectation of a slew of organized crime activities that may attempt to cripple our law enforcement and defense agencies.
-In such a scenario, technology becomes of paramount importance.
+Problem Description: The worls's security is becoming ever more critical in this new era.
+There is an expectation of a banks of organized crime activities that may attempt to cripple our law enforcement and defence agencies.
+In such a scenario, technology becomes of uppermost importance.

-INSPECTIFY is a desktop app which upon receiving data via image or video(live or recorded) identifies the criminal based on the criminal history of that person.
+INSPECTIFY is a desktop app that identifies the criminal based on the criminal history of that person upon receiving data via image or video(live or recorded).

-## Usecases:
+## Use-cases:
 - Crowded places (railway or metro station, bus stand) where pickpocketers, kidnappers could be recognised as soon as they enter the field of camera.
-- Criminal could be identified on the entrance itself (of schools, colleges , banks and other social or private places).
+- Criminal could be identified on the gate itself (of schools, colleges , banks and other social or private places).
 - Upon identification it alerts us and shows up his/her criminal history.
 - Runaway criminals and a missing person could be caught.